Global ransomware attack: 5 things to know

 (CNN)A massive global ransomware attack has struck hospitals, companies and government offices around the world, seizing control of affected computers until the victims pay a ransom.

 The majority of the attacks targeted Russia, Ukraine and Taiwan.
-But the National Health Service in the United Kingdom and global firms such as Fedex also reported they had come under assault Friday.
+But the National Health Service in the United Kingdom and global firms such as FedEx also reported they had come under assault Friday.
 Experts suggested Saturday that the ransomware's progress had been halted, but new attacks could soon follow.

 Here are five things to know: